-- Which position does the employee have in the team? - Is the appraisal of the team as a whole the employee's first priority? - Does the employee support the other team members?
-Is the employee willing to pass on their knowledge? - How does the employee respond to criticism? - Is the employee assertive in making their points, even if there is resistance? - Does the employee have the necessary skills and attributes to communicate and interact successfully with other people?
+- Which position does the employee have in the team? - Is the performance of the team as a whole the employee's first priority? - Does the employee support the other team members?
+Is he or she willing to pass on his or her knowledge? - How does the employee respond to criticism?

+- Is the employee assertive in making his or her points, even if there is resistance?3 - Does the employee have the necessary skills and attributes to communicate and interact successfully with other people?

-4) Looking ahead at the job appraisal (activities, tasks)
+4) Looking ahead at the job performance (activities, tasks)

 - Do you see any new tasks and activities lying ahead for you?
 How would you describe these tasks and activities?
 How attractive or unattractive are they to you? - Do you feel that areas of responsibility, tasks, or job profiles should be restructured in your unit or the organization as a whole? - Is there agreement between the employee and the supervisor regarding any potential changes in areas of responsibility?
 What does this agreement or disagreement mean? - Would you say that new or additional resources are needed in your area of responsibility?
 Are new or additional resources needed for potential new tasks and activities? - Has your current working time arrangement proved viable?
 Can you think of any changes or modifications that would benefit everyone involved? - Do you have any suggestions, however small, for improvements in your area of responsibility or your unit as a whole? - If you were in my position and had absolute freedom to change one thing in this unit, big or small, what would that be? - Which training programs or courses have you completed?
-Have you been able to use what you have learned in your work? - Which training programs or courses do you need to attend to fulfill your (future) tasks? - Are there any WU organizational units that would be suitable for an exchange of ideas and expertise as part of WU's In-House Staff Mobility program?
-What units come to your mind?
-What specific questions could be answered through an In-House Staff Mobility exchange? - Are there any questions that could be addressed as part of an international exchange with another university next year?
-Would you be interested in participating in such an international mobility program?
+Have you been able to use what you have learned in your work? - Which training programs or courses do you need to attend to fulfill your (future) tasks?

 - Which changes are currently underway or expected for the near future?
-In which ways are these changes likely to affect the team and the employee's workplace? - Is it necessary or useful to change the employee's job profile or area of responsibility in some way?
-If yes, what will be the likely effect on the employee and their work? - Do I see any areas where the employee could play a more prominent role? - Is it feasible and desirable to restructure areas of responsibility, assign new tasks, or pass on certain tasks to another employee? - Which career development perspectives do you see for the employee?
-How can you support the employee in their career development?
+In which ways are these changes likely to affect the team and the employee's workplace?4 - Is it necessary or useful to change the employee's job profile or area of responsibility in some way?
+If yes, what will be the likely effect on the employee and his or her work? - Do I see any areas where the employee could play a more prominent role?5 - Is it feasible and desirable to restructure areas of responsibility, assign new tasks, or pass on certain tasks to another employee? - Which career development perspectives do you see for the employee?
+How can you support the employee in his or her career development? - What does the employee need to do to achieve the employee's career goals?